proofgeist/generator/README.md

 This is early beta quality.
 There are likely a lot of bugs.
 Especially on Windows, which has not been tested extensively.

-Pleas report bugs here in the Githubs Issues.
-It would be great if you could provide a fixed version in the issue, with notes etc.
+Please report bugs here in the Github's Issues.
+It would be great if you could provide a fixed version in the issue, with notes, etc.

 ## A Dev Tool Toolkit
-Under the hood you will find a collection of custom functions, and techniques that making building a Dev Toolkit like this one possible.
+Under the hood, you will find a collection of custom functions, and techniques that making building a Dev Toolkit like this one possible.
 Check them out and see what you can do.
 We hope to inspire people to build on top of Generator and the functions it includes.

 ## Storing Data In Text Files

 A core Generator ideal is that storing this stuff as text files is ultimately better for maintaining, and sharing this type of code.
-To that end the "Custom Generators" feature saves everything to disk as soon as you save edits.
+To that end, the "Custom Generators" feature saves everything to disk as soon as you save edits.

 The JSON API Explorer doesn't store things automatically on disk but instead makes it easy to export and import Requests.